 Some left the cult disillusioned.
-But most stuck to their beliefs and came up with a special explanation for the facts.
+Most, however, stuck to their beliefs and came up with a special explanation for the facts.
 According to them, God had decided to save the world at the very last minute, because the small group of believers had ‘spread so much light’.
-A wonderful example of irrational dissonance reduction: the belief is not adapted to the facts, but the facts are interpreted in such a way so that the belief remains intact.
-And in a much more subtle way (thank goodness!), we are all susceptible to this kind of dissonance reduction.
+Here we find a great example of irrational dissonance reduction: the belief is not adapted to the facts, but the facts are interpreted in such a way so that the belief remains intact.
+As a matter of fact, albeit in a much more subtle way (thank goodness!), we are all susceptible to this kind of dissonance reduction.

-Think for example of the person who wants to live in an environmentally conscious way, but does not want to sell his polluting car and rationalizes his decision (e.g. if I sell it somebody else will just drive it, or that the greenhouse effect is mainly due to cattle, or that one car does not make a difference , etc.).
-The same goes for the smoker who wants to live healthily and minimizes the health risks of smoking or the athlete who takes doping but does not want to see himself as a cheater and tells himself that 'everyone does it'.
+Think, for example, of someone who wants to live in an environmentally conscious way, but does not want to sell their polluting car and consequently rationalizes this decision (e.g. if I sell it somebody else will just drive it, or that the greenhouse effect is mainly due to cattle, or that one car does not make a difference , etc.).
+The same goes for the smoker who wants to live healthily and minimizes the health risks of smoking, or the athlete who takes doping but does not want to see himself as a cheater and tells himself that it is okay because 'everyone does it'.

-The psychological mechanism of irrational dissonance reduction can have far-reaching negative consequences for society.
-Take the politician who has minimized or denied climate change throughout his life.
-She will be inclined to be very skeptical of new information about the impact of greenhouse gases on the climate.
+The psychological mechanism of irrational dissonance reduction can have far-reaching, negative consequences for society.
+Take, for example, the politician who has minimized or denied climate change throughout their life.
+They will be inclined to be very skeptical of new information about the impact of greenhouse gases on the climate.
 The same applies to other socio-economic issues where politicians have taken a stand.
-They tend to dig deeper into their position when presented with counterevidence.
+They even tend to further dig their heels in when presented with counterevidence.

 How can we curb the confirmation bias?

-Not only our intuitions and emotions are to blame for irrationality, our conscious and reflective thinking also lead us astray.
-The biases arising from our conscious thinking are the confirmation bias and the overconfidence bias that follows from it.
-The success of modern sciences, as we saw in chapter 4 (and will further discuss in chapter 7), can be attributed to the built-in protection mechanisms against this universal human bias.
-In a similar way, we can protect our own thinking.
+Our intuitions and emotions are not the only ones to blame for our irrationality; our conscious and reflective thinking also frequently leads us astray.
+The bias arising from our conscious thinking is the confirmation bias, and with that, the overconfidence bias following from it The success of modern science, as we saw in chapter 4 (and will further discuss in chapter 7), can be attributed to the built-in protection mechanisms against this universal, human bias.
+In a similar way, we, too, can protect our thinking.

-We can do so in two ways.
-Firstly, we can limit the confirmation bias by following the example of Darwin (see chapter 4): by being aware that we are affected by it (we all are!) and make a conscious effort to look for evidence or arguments that would refute our beliefs.
+We can do so in two ways: first, we can limit the confirmation bias by following the example of Darwin (see chapter 4).
+By recognizing that we are affected by it (and we all are!), and by making a conscious effort to look for evidence or arguments that would refute our beliefs.
 In other words, we can play devil's advocate in our own thinking.
-When we come to an opinion or belief, we should not – as we are inclined to do – (only) search for supporting evidence but for counterevidence.
+When we come to form an opinion or belief, we should not – as we are inclined to do – (only) search for supporting evidence, but also for counterevidence.

-A second way to limit our confirmation bias is to surround ourselves with (and listen to) people who think differently.
-We are not inclined to do that either.
-Engaging in discussions is not our favorite social activity (we prefer to talk to like-minded people) and yet we all need it to keep our thinking in check.
-Companies, for example, benefit from a board where disagreements occur and are expressed.
+A second way to curtail our confirmation bias is to surround ourselves with (and listen to) people who think differently.
+We are, however, usually not inclined to do that either.
+Engaging in discussions is not our favorite social activity (we prefer to talk to like-minded people), even though we all need it to keep our thinking in check.
+Companies, for example, benefit from a board where disagreements occur and different opinions are expressed.

 The wisdom of the crowds